You are now in the main content area

 Starting in fall 2021, counselling support provided by an Indigenous counsellor is available for Indigenous students and is being offered as part of the university’s response to the ongoing uncovering of undocumented burial sites at Indian Residential Schools.
 The continued uncovering of undocumented burial sites adds further layers to the intergenerational/historical trauma experienced collectively by the Indigenous community.
 It is the collective responsibility of the campus community to create spaces that centre Indigenous students, faculty and staff and to attend to the community's grief and anger with healing and action.

-The CSDC is working in collaboration with Aboriginal Initiatives and RASS to offer counselling support to Indigenous students.
+The CSDC is working in collaboration with Indigenous Initiatives and Indigenous Student Services to offer counselling support to Indigenous students.
 Lisa Lafreniere (Indigenous trauma counsellor, nutritionist, and social worker) is available and can connect with students.

 Get in touch with Jean to make an appointment